Gronis/docker-seafile-client/README.md

 # docker-seafile-client
-Run a seafile client inside docker witch can sync files from seafile repositories
+Run a seafile client inside docker which can sync files from seafile repositories

 See docker-compose how to use.